Information on the regulation of natural health products.

 - the commercial sale and promotion of natural health products are also regulated under general consumer legislation (Fair Trading Act 1986 and Consumer Guarantees Act 1993).
 Read more on business obligations under consumer legislation.

 In 2021, Cabinet decided to regulate natural health products under the Therapeutic Products Bill.
-However, they won’t be regulated as therapeutic products or as foods, and will have their own regulations under the Bill.

 - Cabinet paper: Regulating Natural Health Products